How to abolish the US Department of Education

 While Senator Joni Ernst has called for eliminating the DOE, she has done so in a weak-kneed fashion.
 She says the government should fire the employees but transfer the Pell/Other programs to Treasury.
 However, this does not remove the feds from education.

 What is needed is to discontinue all the education grants (phase them out) and cut taxes with the savings.
-Then individual taxpayers at the state level could create education programs however they thought best.
+Then individual taxpayers at the state level could create education programs however they think best.
 They could most likely find a better way especially if the states were competing to discover the best approach.
 Or they could just put the savings in their pocket.